EricMen/Marketing-Attribution-Models/README.md

 ##### Shapley Value

-Finally, the second algorith model of **MAM** whose concept comes from **Game Theory**.
+Finally, the second algorithmic model of **MAM** whose concept comes from **Game Theory**.
 The objective here is to distribute the contribution of each player (in our case, channel) in a game of cooperation calculated using combinations of journeys with and without a given channel.

 The parameter **size** defines a limit of how **long** a **chain of channels** is in every journey.
 By default, it's value is set to **4**, meaning only the **four last channels preceding a conversion** are considered.